Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Alabama has won 20 games against the spread this season, while failing to cover 15 times.

-- The Crimson Tide and their opponents have combined to go over the point total 16 out of 35 times this season.
+- Crimson Tide games have hit the over 16 out of 35 times this season.

-- Maryland has won 21 games against the spread this year, while failing to cover 11 times.
+- Maryland has compiled a 21-11-0 record against the spread this year.

-- In the Terrapins' 32 chances this year, the combined scoring has gone over the point total 12 times.
+- A total of 12 Terrapins games this season have gone over the point total.

 Alabama Futures Odds

-- Alabama's national championship odds (+500) place it just second-best in the country, but according to computer rankings, it is best.
+- Bookmakers rate Alabama equally compared to the computer rankings, best in the country.

-- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the start of the season to +500.
+- Sportsbooks have moved the Crimson Tide's national championship odds up from +5000 at the start of the season to +450.
 Among all teams in the country, that is the 62nd-biggest change.

-- With odds of +500, Alabama has been given a 16.7% chance of winning the national championship.
+- With odds of +450, Alabama has been given an 18.2% chance of winning the national championship.

 Maryland Futures Odds

-- The Terrapins were +15000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 55th-biggest change in the country.
+- Bookmakers have moved the Terrapins' national championship odds up from +15000 at the beginning of the season to +10000.
+Among all teams in the country, that is the 57th-biggest change.

-- Maryland has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Maryland winning the national championship, based on its +10000 moneyline odds, is 1%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.